Many organizations use quality tools to help monitor and manage their quality initiatives.

 Different tools are used for different problem-solving opportunities, and many of the tools can be used in different ways.

-The trick is to become familiar and comfortable with all the quality management tools so you can pull the appropriate one out of the your toolbox when there is a problem solving need.
+The trick is to become familiar and comfortable with all of these quality tools so you can pull the appropriate one out of your toolbox when there is a problem that needs to be solved.

 Example Check Sheet

 A cause and effect diagram, also known as a fish-bone diagram shows the many possible causes of a problem.